malikalrizky/Stage-2-Devops/Day 2 - Manage Server and Backend/Day 2 - Manage Server and Backend.md

 ### Setup Backend Server and Integration to Database

-Install the app like usual
+Install the app like before

 ![](/media/day2/Screenshot%20(90).png)